 Provincial Entrepreneur Visa Programs

-If you're an entrepreneur with a minimum net worth of about CAD$500,000 and are keen on business investment or acquisition, you'll be able to apply for permanent residency via the Provincial Entrepreneur Visa Programs.
-By doing this, you will be contributing to the country's economy through job creation.
+Suppose you're an entrepreneur with a minimum net worth of about CAD$500,000 and are keen on business investment or acquisition.
+In that case, you can apply for permanent residency via the Provincial Entrepreneur Visa Program.
+By doing this, you will contribute to the country's economy through job creation.

-Start Your Journey to Canada on the Best Footing Possible
+Start Your Journey to Canada on the Best Foot Possible

 Taking a leap toward a new life in a new country is a big deal.
-It involves time and money, so you will need to do whatever you can to give yourself the best shot at success - whether it’s making sure your CRS score is good or upskilling to be able to add the best value to the Canadian economy.
-While it may take some time to get to grips with all the immigration information, knowing exactly how to improve your CRS Score from the get-go will not only make things easier - it will also reduce your risk of not receiving your ITA for permanent residency.
+It involves time and money, so you must do whatever you can to give yourself the best chance at success - whether making sure your CRS score is good or upskilling to add the best value to the Canadian economy.
+While it may take some time to get to grips with all the immigration information, knowing how to improve your CRS score from the start will make things easier and reduce your risk of not receiving your ITA for permanent residency.
 Because immigration is such a complicated process, our Regulated Canadian Immigration Consultants (RCIC) will always be standing by to guide you through each step of your journey to the Great White North.

 The CRS score is different in every draw, so this is a very unpredictable area.
-It is therefore very important to make sure that your score is as high as possible, to avoid missing out on an ITA.
+It is, therefore, very important to ensure your score is as high as possible, to avoid missing out on an ITA.

 What if my Score is Too Low?

-The good news is that you can always improve your score.
-For the best chance of securing an ITA, apply for a Provincial Nomination, which is worth 600 extra points.
+The good news is that you can continually improve your score.
+For the best chance of securing an ITA, apply for a Provincial Nomination worth 600 extra points.

 What is the Quickest Way to Increase Your CRS Score?

-There are a number of options.
-You can improve your language scores, secure a job in Canada or apply for a Provincial Nomination.
+There are several options.
+You can improve your language scores, secure a job in Canada (up to 200 points) or apply for a Provincial Nomination (600 points).
 You may also want to consider getting more work experience in the country or extending the length of your current course.